cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 ps$ wsl --set-default-version 2
 ```

-Next, Download the Ubuntu 20.04 LTS image from the Microsoft store
+Next, restart your machine and then download the Ubuntu 20.04 LTS image from the Microsoft store

 * <https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6?activetab=pivot:overviewtab>